theiconic/config/README.md

 ## License

-THE ICONIC Name Parser library for PHP is released under the MIT License.
+THE ICONIC config library for PHP is released under the MIT License.